 Knowing your risks, costs, and future changes to IT and business processes will help you negotiate with SAP on Digital Access licensing with a price-per-document that will fit your budget.
 The key is being prepared.
 Don’t engage with SAP for a Digital Access discussion until you are ready to commit, otherwise, it may open the door for an audit.

 Hopefully, this information help guide your decisions regarding Digital Access.
 In our upcoming webinar, we will be diving even deeper into how to understand and successfully navigate the world of Digital Access.
-Click the link below to register for our Digital Access webinar or CLICK HERE if you would like to schedule a time to meet with an SAP expert for a free, no-pressure consultation.
+Click Here to view the recorded version of the Digital Access webinar or CLICK HERE if you would like to schedule a time to meet with an SAP expert for a free, no-pressure consultation.
+Additionally, you can learn more about our SAP services by CLICKING HERE.